dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 </callout>

+## Email validation and GDPR {#gdpr}

+Due to the new privacy rules enacted by [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) on May 25th 2018, most registrars are now hiding or masking email addresses in the WHOIS records.
+This prevents the Certificate Authority from being able to verify you are in control of the domain to issue your certificate.

+As a result, you can no longer use a custom email address listed in the WHOIS to validate a certificate.
+You will have to use one of the administrative emails provided by the Certification Authority.

 ## Select the validation email address {#select-email}

 You select the validation email when you purchase the certificate.
 You can use one of the emails available in the list displayed in the configuration page, selected by the Certificate Authority and based upon the constraints documented above.
 [What if the validation email you want to use is not included in this list?](/articles/how-to-different-ssl-domain-validation-email)